thegeofront/help/README.md

 ### What is the current state of Geofront?
-Right now, geofront is in active development, and many features are subject to change.
+Right now, geofront is in pre-alpha state.
+It is in active development, and many features are subject to change.